-Student R3 Testing ProtocolThe new Raider Rapid Results (R3) testing protocol requires students living on campus, and students wishing to engage in specific activities on campus, to participate free of charge in frequent testing using the R3 PCR saliva test in accordance with new guidance from the State System.
+Student R3 Testing ProtocolThe new Raider Rapid Results (R3) testing protocol requires students living on campus, and students wishing to engage in specific activities on campus, to participate free of charge in frequent testing using the R3 PCR test in accordance with guidance from the State System.

 Frequent testing is an effective practice for mitigating the spread of COVID-19.
 Testing has been a part of the strategy for managing the spread with students since our return to campus in Fall 2020.
 In addition to continued best practices of testing, mask wearing, social distancing and de-densifying on campus, for spring 2021, the R3 expanded testing protocol is now included in the mitigation strategy.

 Schedule your test by visiting ship.edu/R3 or snapping the QR Code with your mobile phone to participate in anonymous testing with our partners AMI and the Pennsylvania Department of Health.

 - Go to your scheduled appointment at The CUB’s Airport Lounge, room 125.

 - Complete your intake paperwork by answering a few simple questions.

 - Show your SU ID.

 - Licensed technicians will perform a non-invasive nasal swab.

 - You will be notified via email or phone call of test results typically within 1-2 business days.